© 2020 Baptist Health. All Rights Reserved.

 Which shot should you choose?

-You don't need to stick with the same brand as your first COVID-19 vaccine.
-Learn more about the possible benefits of mixing and matching.
+Adults don't need to stick with the same brand as their first COVID-19 vaccine, but anyone under 18 must stick with the Pfizer vaccine.